-Open plan living/dining/kitchen with TV/3D DVD, Hi-Fi, iPod dock, electric cooker, microwave, fridge and dishwasher, etc.
+Open plan living/dining/kitchen with TV/3D DVD, Hi-Fi, iPod dock, electric cooker, microwave, fridge, dishwasher, etc

 - Linen (Double Bed)

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by underfloor electric heating, electric oil-filled radiators and wood-burning stove (logs INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 A maximum of 2 dogs are welcome at an additional charge (1 large, 1 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 |Rental - Date Range||Sleeps 2|